dmaccormac/robotool/README.md

 ### A note about Drag/Drop
 Most file names should work fine (including those with spaces).
-Dropping multiple CSV files in not supported.
+Dropping multiple CSV files is not supported.